Highest Baseball Salaries

-NEW YORK (AP) — The top 15 baseball contracts by average annual value.
+NEW YORK (AP) — Baseball contracts with 15 highest average annual values.
 Figures were obtained by The Associated Press from player and management sources and include all guaranteed income but not income from potential incentive bonuses.
-There is no distinction for deferred money (x-joined club in June and received prorated salary of $17,442,637; y-pending):
+There is no distinction for deferred money (x-joined club in June and received prorated salary of $17,442,637):

 |Player, Club